hackiftekhar/IQKeyboardManager/README.md

 ## Feature:-

  1) Support Device Orientation.

  2) Easy integration.

  3) UITextField Category for easily adding Next/Previous and Done button as Keyboard UIToolBar.

- 4) Enable/Desable Keyboard Manager with Class methods.
+ 4) Enable/Desable Keyboard Manager when needed.

  5) Enable/Desable Next/Previous with Category methods.

+ 6) Set keyboard distance from textFields.

+ 7) AutoHandle UIToolbar as a accessoryInputView of textField/textView.

+ 8) AutoHandle UIToolbar can be manged by superview's hierarchy or can be managed by tag property of textField/textView.

- 6) Autohandle in Whole application without any extra work or code.
+ 9) Autohandle in Whole application without any extra work or code.

 Cost